-According to the Technical Communication 1/19 issued by the AFA, the submission fee for setting up a banking entity in Andorra is EUR30,995, and the annual supervision fee shall vary according to the banking entity's balance sheet, with a maximum fee of EUR211,470.
+According to Technical Communication 1/22 issued by the AFA, the submission fee for setting up a banking entity in Andorra is EUR32,018, and the annual supervision fee shall vary according to the banking entity's balance sheet, with a maximum fee of EUR218,449.

-3. CONTROL
+3. Control

-3.1 Requirements for Acquiring or Increasing Control over a Bank
+3.1 Requirements for Acquiring or Increasing Control over a Bank registration with the AFA when such changes imply the following:

-Changes in the shareholding of a banking entity are subject to the prior authorisation and later registration by the AFA when such changes imply the following:
+Changes in the shareholding of a banking entity are subject to prior authorisation from and later